Peter Gabriel: 1975–1985: Solo debut with four self-titled albums

 On Peter Gabriel four (a.k.a.
 Peter Gabriel 4: Security), Gabriel took on greater responsibility over the production than before.
 He recorded it in 1981 and 1982, solely on digital tape, with a mobile studio parked at his home, Ashcombe House, in Somerset.
-Gabriel utilized a Fairlight CMI digital sampling synthesizer and incorporated electronic instrumentation with sampling world beat percussion.
+Gabriel used a Fairlight CMI digital sampling synthesiser and incorporated electronic instrumentation with sampling world beat percussion.
 "Over the course of the last two albums," he observed, "I've got back into a rhythm consciousness.
 And the writing—particularly with the invention of these drum machines—is fantastic.
 You can store in their memories rhythms that interest you and excite you.
 And then the groove will carry on without you, and the groove will be exactly what you want it to be, rather than what a drummer thinks is appropriate for what you're doing."

 The fourth Peter Gabriel, released in September 1982, hit No. 6 in the UK and No. 28 in the US.
 The second single, "Shock the Monkey", became Gabriel's first top 40 hit in the US, reaching No. 29.
 To handle American distribution, Gabriel signed with Geffen Records, which—initially unbeknown to Gabriel—titled the album Security to differentiate it from the first three.
 Gabriel's 1982 tour lasted a year and became his first to make a profit.
 Recordings from the tour were released on Gabriel's debut live release, Plays Live (1983).

 Gabriel produced versions of the third and fourth Peter Gabriel albums with German lyrics.
 The third consisted of the studio recordings, overdubbed with new vocals.
 The fourth was remixed, with several tracks extended or altered.
 In 1983, Gabriel developed the soundtrack for Alan Parker's drama film Birdy (1984), co-produced with Daniel Lanois.
 This consisted of new material, without lyrics, as well as remixed instrumentals from his previous studio album.